Return to Lines in the Sand (Opener)

 She stuffed the screwdriver back into her belt, and took out a packet of SpectriYum instead, pincered neatly between the very tips of her gauntlet’s fingers.

 “Y’know.
 Someone who didn’t flunk out of magic school.”
 She ripped open the packet and shook a few of the squishy candies into her mouth.
-Picking colors out was well beyond what she could do with the gloves on, but it tasted like she’d gotten dark green and purple.
-Mmm, purple.
+It tasted like she’d gotten dark green and purple.
+She liked purple.

 Ezreal took out a magnifying glass and squinted through it while he tapped the stonework again.
-She thought she saw a flash of light.
+The hammer sparked a flash of light.

 “I left,” he retorted.
-“And given that this isn’t really legal, it didn’t seem like a bright idea to bring a Summoner along.”
+“And given that this isn’t really legal, it didn’t seem like a bright idea to bring a Summoner of the League along.”

 “He says, to the cop,” she replied, with a mouthful of Zaunite confectionery.